(How) Learning Rates Regulate Catastrophic Overtraining: Low and High Learning Rates Lead to Qualitatively Different Models

 We now introduce a metric to quantify similarity to the pretrained model.
 Specifically, we measure the mean principal angle (MPA) between the residual stream representations of different models.
 Let $X^L_{\mathrm{base}}$ and $X^L_{\mathrm{FT}}$ be (centered) activation matrices of the base and finetuned models at residual stream of layer $L$, and \mbox{$ X^L_{\mathrm{base}} = U_{\mathrm{base}} S_{\mathrm{base}} $}, \mbox{$X^L_{\mathrm{FT}} = U_{\mathrm{FT}} S_{\mathrm{FT}} , $} their SVD decompositions with $Q_{\mathrm{base}}, Q_{\mathrm{FT}} \in \mathbb{R}^{k \times d}$ being the top-$k$ right singular vectors.
 We then compute the metric

 where $\sigma_i( \cdot )$ is the $i$-th singular value.
-For identical models, MPA is 0, and increases as the finetuned model diverges from its initialization, with its value interpretable as an angle in radians.
+For identical models, MPA is 0, and increases as the finetuned model diverges from its initialization, with its value interpretable as an angle in radians between subspaces formed by the models' residual streams.
 Similar metrics are commonly used to estimate subspace alignment \citep{chi2020finding, zhou2025role}\footnote{We have also experimented with CKA \citep{kornblith2019similarity} but found its dynamics during finetuning to be too noisy to get meaningful signal.}.
 We also study feature drift in Sparse Autoencoders for Gemma 3 \citep{gemmascope2_blog} in Appendix \ref{app:sae} and find the same pattern.

 The results for OLMo are shown in Figure \ref{fig:main-loss-vs-mpa} and for other models in Appendix \ref{app:additional-plots-sec3}.
 Across models, finetuning with high LRs exhibits larger principal angles than models finetuned with low LRs -- again, \emph{for any fixed level of training loss}.
 Thus, attaining the same optimization objective corresponds to greater deviation from the base model under higher LR.
 In contrast, lower LRs operate in a lazy regime, leading to smaller principal angles and better preservation of the base model's features.
 This makes the difference in forgetting severity natural: the more the \emph{features drift} after SFT, the less knowledge of the base model is preserved. \takeaway{ Representations of models finetuned with low LR diverge less from the base model compared to the ones of models finetuned with high LR. }